MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/smartvision-admin.md

 ---
 # What is Microsoft Multi-Stream IntelliFrame and Intelligent Camera

-Microsoft Teams Multi-Stream IntelliFrame is a platform leveraging AI (Artificial Intelligence) Cameras, which allows users to inspire and share experiences for remote users.
+Microsoft Teams Multi-Stream IntelliFrame is a AI (Artificial Intelligence) platform, which allows users to inspire and share experiences for remote users.

-IntelliFrame provides an immersive audio and video experience for remote users through a better meeting understanding.
-It allows for identifying the active speaker and their role, whiteboard content capture, transcription and translation, and an Office 365 Graph for remote and hard of hearing users to be deployed easily.
+IntelliFrame provides an immersive audio and video experience for remote users through a better meeting understanding by identifying the active speaker as well as a view of the room to provide a accessible and high quality hybrid meeting experience.

 ## Getting started

-Microsoft Teams Multi-Stream IntelliFrame certified cameras, include a loudspeaker and microphones as well as a AI camera which can produce multiple video streams and AI-powered active speaker tracking by recognizing facial movements and gestures.
+Microsoft Teams Multi-Stream IntelliFrame certified devices, include a speaker, microphone, and a AI camera which can produce multiple video streams and AI-powered active speaker tracking by recognizing facial movements and gestures.

 ### Prerequisites

 - Microsoft Teams Rooms Windows device
 - Teams Rooms resource account with a Microsoft Teams Rooms Pro license
   - Microsoft Teams Rooms with Pro license is required to enable IntelliFrame, and people recognition features on Microsoft Teams Rooms.
-  - Basic license won't enable IntelliFrame or people recognition.
+  - Basic license does not support IntelliFrame or people recognition.
 If you have Teams Rooms Basic license, the camera shows only active speaker and panoramic views.
   - Check the [this link](../rooms/license-check.md#check-the-license-of-a-couple-teams-rooms-devices   ) to determine if you have the right license.
 - Set policy for [People Recognition and Enrollment](#enabling-enrollment-option-and-people-recognition).